CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 ## Desktop release layout

-The Windows release command freezes the backend with the pinned desktop PyInstaller extra, builds the Angular client once, and streams each variant's runtime into a ZIP64 archive.
-The archive audit records the commit, dirty-tree state, payload hash, file count, sizes, and largest entries, and rejects secrets, databases, logs, caches, models, symlinks, and duplicate members.
+The Windows release command always synchronizes the locked desktop Python and Node environments, freezes the backend with the pinned desktop PyInstaller extra, builds the Angular client once, and streams each variant's runtime into a ZIP64 archive.
+The archive audit records the commit, architecture, dirty-tree state, payload hash, file count, sizes, and largest entries, and rejects secrets, databases, logs, caches, models, symlinks, and duplicate members. `runtime.zip` and `ui/` are generated inputs and are never committed.

+The canonical command is `start_on_windows.ps1 -Action BuildDesktopRelease`.
+`app/desktop` also exposes `npm run tauri:build`, which delegates to that launcher (CPU by default; pass `-DesktopRuntime Cuda` or `All` after `--`).
+Raw `tauri build` is an internal shell operation and is not a complete release path.

 The shell extracts atomically to `%LOCALAPPDATA%\XREPORT\runtime\<variant>\<version>\<payload-sha256>`.
 The